lucasbrambrink/loadAsync/README.md

-# Ordered Asynchronous Javascript
+# asyncLoad.js

+This utility aims to maximize concurrent javascript loading and execution while maintaining load order.

-Loading javascript asynchronously improves page performance.
+Loading javascript asynchronously improves page performance (often dramatically).
 Dynamically adding `<script>` tags into the DOM after page-load (with javascript) is a robust strategy that works across all browsers.

 However, loading scripts asynchronously does not guarantee execution order.
 This library aims to bridge these two constraints:

 1) load as much javascript concurrently as possible

-2) maintain execution order where necessary
+2) await dependency scripts before code execution

 Include all `<script>` as `<div class="async-script">` (or any other hidden element) with `data-key`, `data-source`, and `data-depends-on`